 The current ACT Appeal focuses mainly on the Kurdistan Region of Iraq (KRI) region and the neighbouring governorates of Ninewa, Salah al-Din and Kirkuk, where majority of IDPs have fled to and are living in established camps and non-camp settlements.
-With regards to civilians fleeing Mosul, the UN has identified four zones of potential displacement locations, though the actual flow of IDPs is currently and will continue to be closely monitored.
-The government has identified 20 emergency sites, 13 of which are for the initial outflow; zone coordinators have confirmed that people are arriving in different sites.
+Requesting members will adjust their work according to the new challenges resulting from the development of the crisis.
 ACT members such as LWF, NCA, HIA and Christian Aid have well-established presence in KRI and neighbouring governorates of Ninewa, Salah al-Din and Kirkuk, providing much needed humanitarian assistance to IDPs through Food, NFIs, WASH and shelter.
 Based on ACT members experience and local know-how, they are well placed to respond to the current IDP influx from Mosul to KRI.